Ayus889/Netflix-GPT/README.md

                                                     ## Netflix - GPT ##

--> Create react app
+- Create react app
--> Configured TailwindCSS
+- Configured TailwindCSS
--> Routing of App
+- Routing of App
--> created Sign In and Sign Up form
+- created Sign In and Sign Up form
--> Form validation
+- Form validation
--> useRef hook
+- useRef hook
--> Firebase SetUp
+- Firebase SetUp
--> Firebase deployment
+- Firebase deployment
--> Deploy our web app to production
+- Deploy our web app to production
--> Implement SignUp and SignIn logic in foroum
+- Implement SignUp and SignIn logic in foroum
--> Created redux-store with userSlice
+- Created redux-store with userSlice
--> Implemented signout features with firebase API
+- Implemented signout features with firebase API
--> Implemented Update API of firebase in authentication
+- Implemented Update API of firebase in authentication

 - Bug fix: Set up display name and profile pic while sign up
 - Buf fix: If user is logged in redirect it from /browse to login page.
 - Unsubscribe to onAuthSateChange callback.
 - Register TMDB API & after successful registration get access token
 - Get Data from TMDB Now Playing movie list API
+- Create Custom Hook for nowPlaying Movies
+- Create movieSlice
+- update Store with movies Date
+- Divided browse page in two container
+- Main container and secondary container
+- Fetch Data for Trailer video to show in background like netflix
+- Update Store with trailer Video data
+- Embedded the Youtube video and make it autoplay and mute
+- Create Custom hook for useMovieTrailer video

 # Features

 // First page

--> Sign In / Sign Up form
+- Sign In / Sign Up form
--> Redirect to Browse page.
+- Redirect to Browse page.

 // Second page